Hempstead, New York 11550

 Following the necessary plowing and salting operations of winter, the warming weather allows us to begin our thorough street sweeping program.
 Beginning in early April, town roadways are swept on a scheduled basis.
 Schedules are mailed to each resident indicating specific days of service.
 Residents are requested to remove their cars from the roadway during scheduled street sweeping dates between the hours of 8 AM and 2 PM.
 The street sweeping schedule concludes in October to allow highway crews to remove naturally fallen leaves from roadways beginning in November.
 View the current Street Sweeping Schedule.

+The Town of Hempstead Highway Deopartment is responsible for the repair of township roadways.
 Potholes should be reported directly to the Highway Department at (516) 489-5000, ext.
 3471 or via the helpline form.
 Residents should provide the exact street address and the nearest cross street.
 During the winter months, the Highway Department will fill the potholes with temporary cold patch, until permanent repairs can be made the following spring.
+To report potholes on roadways maintained by New York State, call 1-800-POTHOLE and for Nassau County roadways, call (516) 571-6900.
+Residents of incorporated villages are asked to call their village government to report potholes.
+Click here to view a list of roadways by jurisdiiction.

 Storm drains are for the runoff of rain water and snow.
 Should you notice a storm drain that is clogged, please notify the Highway Department immediately at (516) 489-5000, ext.
 3471, or via the helpline form.

-In the Town of Hempstead, homeowners are responsible to maintain the area from the curb to 10 feet back from the property line.
-This section is known as the TOWN RIGHT-OF-WAY.
-Any work being done in that area by a homeowner or a utility company requires a permit from the Town of Hempstead's Highway Department.
+In the Town of Hempstead, homeowners are responsible for maintaining the area from the curb to the property line on all sides of one's property (i.e. corner lots, and lots where the back abuts a roadway).
+These sections are known as the TOWN RIGHT-OF-WAY.
+Any work being done in these areas by a homeowner or a utility company requires a permit from the Town of Hempstead Highway Department.
+The maintenance of curbside trees in these areas is also the responsibility of the abutting property owner.

 If a property owner wishes to hire a contractor to plant a tree in the TOWN RIGHT-OF-WAY or plant the tree themselves, they must apply for a Tree Permit.
 A fee of $25 is charged for a tree planting permit.